tymyrddin/purple/source/docs/distribution-networks/feasibility.md

   [protection-relay state](observable-semantics/field-devices-and-protection/protection-relay-state.md) and
   the emergency verbal approval in
   [configuration management](observable-semantics/configuration-and-versions/configuration-management.md).
-  The gap is a consolidated hypothesis set; the benign firmware-bug explanation is thin.
+  The gap is a consolidated explanation set; the benign firmware-bug explanation is thin.

 Four facts none of this fixes stay [private](operating-context/system-composition/procurement-documents.md) to the operator, artefact retrieval cost, the emergency-exception approver, whether contractor logins are shared, and the base